Inca Trail And Amazon 10 Days / 9 Nights

 Itinerary

-In Cusco meet your local guide and transfer to your hotel.
+pick up from de Airtport and transfer to your hotel.
 Spend the rest of the day relaxing and exploring this fascinating city, and getting used to the altitude.

 Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 20th century way of life; one could easily spend a week just in and around the area.
 Inca-built stone walls line most of the central streets and you don’t have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend.